-Not really.
-Sunbathing’s not recommended by experts for anyone, technically – but especially not for pregnant women.
+No, it’s not really safe to sunbathe when you’re pregnant.
+In fact, sunbathing’s not recommended by experts for anyone, technically – but especially not for pregnant women.
 Obviously, that doesn’t mean you can’t go out in the sun at all; just that it’s not wise to grab a deckchair and lie around in it for hours…

 The expert view

 Whether you’re simply in your back garden embracing the UK heatwave or you’re holidaying abroad, it’s always tempting to park your bum on a sun lounger and soak up the rays for an hour or 2.